 The bottom line

-For the buyer below tier-one, which is the larger market, the worse-served market, and the faster-growing market in Southeast Asia, the enterprise decisioning model breaks on four structural things: the six-figure floor closes the door, multi-quarter implementation is the wrong project shape, document intake assumes digital input that the buyer does not have, and the full-lifecycle bundle is the wrong economics for a stack that already has KYC and collections covered.
+For the buyer below tier-one, which is the larger market, the worse-served market, and the faster-growing market, the enterprise decisioning model breaks on four structural things: the six-figure floor closes the door, multi-quarter implementation is the wrong project shape, document intake assumes digital input that the buyer does not have, and the full-lifecycle bundle is the wrong economics for a stack that already has KYC and collections covered.
 Those are not pricing problems to negotiate around.
 They are structural choices that come from serving a different buyer.

-If you are evaluating loan decisioning platforms, the fastest way to decide is a 45-minute walkthrough on your own loan flow with your own documents.
-We will show you the Decisioning Canvas, a live policy edit, and document intake on real applications.
-Book a Floowed walkthrough.
+If you are evaluating loan decisioning platforms, the fastest way to decide is a demo on your own loan flow with your own documents.
+We will show you the Decisioning Engine, a live policy edit, and document intake on real applications.
+Start free, or book a demo.